 - glass ceiling

-- too high expectations (from boss, company perspective)
+- too high expectations (from a boss, company perspective)

 - no appreciation, no respect